DTrejo/dtrejo.github.io/chaos-in-your-product-prototyping.md

 design change drastically soon?
 Is there a major flaw that won't be noticed until it gets coded up?
 These are difficult questions to answer–I'll outline a full flow, and then I'll outline an "ideal" flow that might help us move faster on future designs.
-Having this conversation with Alex (designer of the project) was very helpful for us.
+Having this conversation with Alex (the designer on the project) was very helpful for us.

 Each bolded step includes some feedback from the Engineer, if needed.
 And